• Skip to main content

 Cooked fish biryani masala

-• In a wide bottom pan, spread a generous amount of prepared biryani masala gravy.
-Then spread the ghee rice evenly on top of the gravy
+• In a wide-bottomed pan, create a foundation by generously spreading a layer of the prepared biryani masala gravy.
+Over this, evenly spread the ghee rice.

 Layering gravy and seeraga samba rice